canonical/certification-docs/Policy_Guide.rst

 Comprehensive Server Certification
 ----------------------------------
-In order to insure the best user experience possible when running Ubuntu on Partner Servers, Canonical requires that hardware partners sufficiently test the list of Vendor Approved Options that are applicable to a given Server Model.
+In order to ensure the best user experience possible when running Ubuntu on Partner Servers, Canonical requires that hardware partners sufficiently test the list of Vendor Approved Options that are applicable to a given Server Model.